Wallis Simpson

-Wallis, Duchess of Windsor (born Bessie Wallis Warfield, later Spencer and then Simpson; June 19, 1896 – April 24, 1986), was an American socialite and the wife of Prince Edward, Duke of Windsor (former King Edward VIII).
+Wallis, Duchess of Windsor (born Bessie Wallis Warfield; June 19, 1896 – April 24, 1986), was an American socialite and the wife of Prince Edward, Duke of Windsor (former King Edward VIII).
 Their intention to marry and her status as a divorcée caused a constitutional crisis that led to Edward's abdication.

 Wallis grew up in Baltimore, Maryland.
 Her father died shortly after her birth, and she and her widowed mother were partly supported by their wealthier relatives.
 Her first marriage, to United States Navy officer Win Spencer, was punctuated by periods of separation and eventually ended in divorce.
 In 1931, while married to her second husband Ernest Simpson, she met Edward, the heir apparent to the British throne.
 Five years later, after Edward's accession as King of the United Kingdom, Wallis divorced Ernest to marry Edward.

-The King's desire to marry a woman who had two living ex-husbands threatened to cause a constitutional crisis in the United Kingdom and the Dominions, ultimately leading to his abdication in December 1936 to marry "the woman I love".
+The King's desire to marry a woman who had two living ex-husbands threatened to cause a constitutional crisis in the United Kingdom and the Dominions, ultimately leading to his abdication in December 1936.
 After abdicating, Edward was made Duke of Windsor by his brother and successor, George VI.
 Wallis married Edward six months later, after which she was formally known as the Duchess of Windsor, but was not allowed to share her husband's style of "Royal Highness".

 Before, during, and after the Second World War, Wallis and Edward were suspected by many in government and society of being Nazi sympathizers.
 In 1937, without government approval, they visited Germany and met Adolf Hitler.
 In 1940, Edward was appointed governor of the Bahamas, and the couple moved to the islands until he relinquished the office in 1945.
 In the 1950s and 1960s, they shuttled between Europe and the United States, living a life of leisure as society celebrities.
 After Edward's death in 1972, Wallis lived in seclusion and was rarely seen in public.
 Her private life has been a source of much speculation, and she remains a controversial figure in British history.